Founder, COSEND & Holy Goats

 Mike is a second-generation Kenyan with a deep love for bush communities.
 He has served as a missionary, spending a significant portion of his time in remote regions, discipling pastors and helping local churches flourish.
 Mike serves as a key field leader for Holy Goats, working closely with pastors, communities, and local authorities.

-Together with local pastors and the Kenyan COSEND NGO board, these leaders help ensure that each Holy Goats business is run with integrity, transparency, and long-term sustainability.
+Together with local pastors and the Kenyan COSEND Foundation, these leaders help ensure that each Holy Goats business is run with integrity, transparency, and long-term sustainability.